Nereland/Shark_Attack_Project/README.md

 ## THE PURPOSE
 <hr>

 This project has a double objective.
-The first one to use this nice project as a learning tool to apply my knowledge on cleaning data from a database by using pandas, using functions and different types of charts.
+The first one is to use this nice project as a learning tool to apply my knowledge on cleaning data from a database by using pandas, using functions and different types of charts.

 The second one is to test some hypothesis on sharks behaviour, and mainly on attacks to humans, to, hopefully, help to confront some common prejudices, as we will see.
 ![sea-2151026_1920](https://i.imgur.com/urwttMO.jpg)